igormiktor/AVRTools/AVRToolsDocs/advancedfeatures.md

 - [GPIO pin variables] (@ref AdvancedGpioVars)

-These features provide functionality that is different from that provided by the Arduino libraries, either in the design of its interface or in the underlying implementation, or both.
+These features provide functionality that is different from that provided by the Arduino libraries, either in the design of their interface or in the underlying implementation, or both.
 While the core modules of the AVRTools library are basically independent and can be used individually, these advanced features depend in various ways upon the core modules and, sometimes, each other.
 These dependencies are highlighted in the corresponding sections.